awwright/http-progress/draft-wright-http-patch-byterange.md

 This media type is intended for use in a wide variety of applications where overwriting specific parts of the file is desired.
 This includes idempotently writing data to a stream, appending data to a file, overwriting specific byte ranges, or writing to multiple regions in a single operation (for example, appending audio to a recording in progress while updating metadata at the beginning of the file).

-It is particularly designed to recover from interrupted uploads.
-Since HTTP is stateless, clients can recover from an interrupted connection by making a request that completes the partial state change.
-For downloads, the Range header allows a client to download only the unknown data.
-However, if an upload is interrupted, no mechanism exists to upload only the remaining data; the entire request must be retried.

-Byte range patches may be used to "fill in these gaps."

 ## Notational Conventions